allegro/turnilo/README.md

 ### End to end tests

 Run all e2e tests.
-It will start turnilo with wikipedia dataset in background.
+It will start Turnilo with example datasets in background.

 ```
 npm run e2e